nataliaboaventura/microplastic/README.md

    - Visualize data to identify patterns and trends.
    - Perform univariate, bivariate, and multivariate analyses to uncover insights.
 3. **Correlation Analysis**:
    - Investigate relationships between microplastic concentrations and environmental factors such as temperature, location, and pollution indicators.

-## 📊 Key Insights
-1. **Microplastic Distribution**:
-   - Coastal areas show higher concentrations of microplastics, likely due to human activities.
-   - Remote ocean regions exhibit lower but non-negligible concentrations.

-2. **Sampling Methods and Accuracy**:
-   - Methods using finer mesh sizes detect higher microplastic concentrations, indicating variability in sampling effectiveness.

-3. **Environmental Factors**:
-   - Preliminary correlations suggest that areas with higher water temperatures and pollution levels tend to have higher concentrations of microplastics.

-## 🌐 Recommendations
-1. **Policy Interventions**:
-   - Strengthen policies to reduce plastic waste entering oceans, particularly in regions with high microplastic concentrations.
-2. **Future Research**:
-   - Combine microplastic data with broader ecological datasets for more comprehensive analyses.
-   - Explore the effects of microplastics on marine species and human health.
-3. **Public Awareness**:
-   - Use insights to educate communities about the impact of plastic pollution and promote sustainable practices.

 ## 📁 Project Files
 - **Notebook**: A detailed Python analysis of the dataset, including data cleaning, visualization, and insights.